 Nutritional therapist Kerry Torrens says:

-The 5:2 and similar intermittent-fasting diets are said to be easier to follow than traditional calorie restriction.
+The 5:2 and similar intermittent-fasting diets are said to be easier to follow than traditional calorie restriction, and an advantage is that you do not have to exclude any food groups.
 Fasting is a simple concept which appears to promote weight loss, although the hunger experienced can be a limiting factor for some.
 All the headlines for the 5:2 diet, and similar intermittent-fasting regimes, claim that calorie restriction may be linked with:

 - Reducing the risk of heart disease, stroke and cancer